≡ Menu

 * ARLP’s fiscal year begins on Jan 1 and ends on Dec 31.

-In addition to running its own mining operations, ARLP also leases some of the mine complexes that it owns to some of its subsidiaries.
+In addition to running its own mining operations, ARLP also leases some of its coal mineral reserves and resources to its subsidiaries.

 * ARLP’s fiscal year begins on Jan 1 and ends on Dec 31.